New skills of Graphene: Tunable lattice vibrations

-Category: Environment Hits: 1Technological innovation in the last century was mainly based on the control of electrons or photons.
+Category: Environment Hits: 2Technological innovation in the last century was mainly based on the control of electrons or photons.
 Now, in the emerging research field of phononics, phonons or vibrations of the crystal lattice attract attention.
 A team showed a graphene-based phononic crystal whose resonant frequency can be tuned over a broad range and has used a helium-ion microscope to produce such a crystal.
 This is a real breakthrough in the field of phononics.

 Read more https://www.sciencedaily.com/releases/2021/03/210301095942.htm